carolyicheng666/psd-to-html/README.md

 8. add `browser-sync`, it can time-saving synchronised browser testing.
 9. add `scrollreveal`, easy srcoll animations for web and mobile browsers. [learn how to use](https://github.com/jlmakes/scrollreveal)

+10. about `tips 5`, compass isn't update since 2014, so I choose to use `postcss + sass + autoprefixer` to replace it.
+I retain the files about the compass, you can compare the differences of them.